geek-anish/Book-Reccommender/README.md

 Provides recommendation based on users rating on book

-Also used Popularity based recommendation technique to display 50 popular books from dataset
+Used Popularity based recommendation technique to display 50 popular books with highest average rating (we consider only those books with minimum of 250 votes)

 # Screenshots